dwarvesf/WeAreHiring/archived/technical-recruiter.md

   - career
 ---

-## We're looking for a Technical Recruiter to join Dwarves and work remotely
+## We're looking for a Technical recruiter to join Dwarves and work remotely

 **The ideal candidate will play a pivotal role in sourcing, attracting, and hiring top-tier talents and take care of our team members' growth.**